 By Carol Antman for Island Connection

-Roadtrips Charleston presents adventurous and interesting destinations within a few hours drive of Charleston, S.C.
-Carol Antman’s passion for outdoor and artistic experiences feeds her wanderlust for exotic and nearby adventures.
-For hot links, photographs, previous columns or to make comments please see www.peaksandpotholes.blogspot.com.
+Roadtrips Charleston! is a feature of Island Connection.
+Each month the column presents adventurous, interesting destinations within a few hours drive of Charleston.
+Carol Antman’s passion for outdoor and artistic experiences has led her to exotic and nearby destinations far and wide.
+For more photos or to make comments or suggestions, please see www.peaksandpotholes.blogspot.com.